"I float in liquid gardens from as far away as Jupiter sulpher mines"

 Release date: February 2010 (Sony) - USA only

-After a listen to this (on the album), "Valleys Of Neptune" comes as a bit of a disappointment.
+"Valleys Of Neptune" comes as a bit of a disappointment.
 I was expecting something more acheived but it turns out to be a combination of two demos that Jimi recorded in September 1969 and May 1970.
 There was an excerpt of the demo with the vocal on the "Lifelines" radio show CD back in 1989.
 The track is certainly not worthy of being the showpiece (single and album title track) to hail in the new era of releases on Sony.
 It would have worked fine on a Dagger collection of demos/jams in its original form for example.

 The other track on this vinyl single is"Cat Talkin' To Me".
 This features a pretty weak vocal from Mitch Mitchell that was added in 1987 when Chas Chandler summoned The Experience rhythm section to record overdubs on the outtakes that had been found at Olympic Studios.
 Mitch half talks his lines really as he portrays an alien observing Earth.
 The superior instrumental version would soon follow on the 2010 box set (see below).